CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 county.

 To be honest, this is a little surprising in places.
-I expected more food service workers in general, and I’m surprised at how many teachers are workers in higher income households.
-Also \#thestruggle @ the adjuncts and GAs in Tolland County (UConn) versus Yale profs in New Haven and Middlesex Counties.
+I expected more food service workers in general, and I’m surprised at how many elementary and middle school teachers are workers in higher income households.
+Either I have the exact wrong impression of how much teachers are paid or it’s a common occupation for people whose partners/spouses pull in big money.
+And yet, \#thestruggle: adjuncts and GAs in Tolland County (UConn) getting those minimum wage grad school stipends while profs in New Haven and Middlesex Counties make six figures teaching half the load.

 <table>